dcsoft-yyf/JIEJIE.NET/README.md

     }
 }
 ```
-Additional, this process can avoid a kind of performance problem cause by assembly obfuscation. for example, use the following code:
+Additional, this process can avoid a kind of performance problem cause by assembly obfuscation.
+<br/>For example, use the following code:
 ```C#
 public static byte[] ParseUpperHexString(string hexs) {